tlehman/jupyter-notebooks/README.md

 > their economic and political institutions.

 The two kinds of institutions they mention, economic and political, demand different measures.
-For political institutions, I chose the [Democracy Index](https://en.wikipedia.org/wiki/Democracy_Index), where the lowest values (< 4) correspond to authoritarian countries, and the highest scores
+For political institutions, I chose the [Democracy Index](https://en.wikipedia.org/wiki/Democracy_Index), where the lowest scores (< 4) correspond to authoritarian countries, and the highest scores
 (>= 8) correspond to full democracies.
 For the record, the U.S. is at 7.98, which means it is categorized as a flawed democracy, not a full democracy.